silinternational/personnel-sync/README.md

 Authentication is the same as for a REST API source, except that Salesforce OAuth is not supported.

+The RestAPI destination only handles record creation.
+Update and delete are not yet implemented.

 Here are some examples of how to configure it:

 #### Basic Authentication